dfx-finance/protocol-v3/README.md

 Assimilators are a key part of the protocol, it converts all amounts to a "numeraire" which is essentially a base value used for computations across the entire protocol.
 This is necessary as we are dealing with pairs of different values. **AssimilatorFactory** is responsible for deploying new AssimilatorV3.

 Oracle price feeds are also piped in through the assimilator as they inform what numeraire amounts should be set.
-Since oracle price feeds report their values in USD, all assimilators attempt to convert token values to a numeraire amount based on USD.
+Since oracle price feeds report their values in USD, all assimilators attempt to convert token values to a numerical amount based on USD.

 ### Curve Parameter Terminology